somaSystems/lifeTimes/README.md

 TODO: Future updates to lifetimes will include a helper function that inputs a set of columns defining a unique observation, and outputs creates a new column of uniqueIDs.
-s

 **7: `.in_metaData =` Column names of metadata:** This parameter takes column names of any attributes you would like to append to data